vanpaz/vbi/README.md

 The categories in `data` contains three main sections: `costs`, `investments`, `revenues`, and a section `parameters` holding generic parameters.
 Each section contains groups, for example the section `costs` contains groups `direct`, `indirect`, and `personnel`.
-Each category describes a name, price, and category.
+Each category describes a label, price, and category.
 Additionally, the `data` contains an object `financing` where financing can be specified per year and category, and an object `initialBalance` where all properties for the initial balance can be entered.
 The latter is optional and